MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/work-outlook-addin.md

 ms.date: 04/21/2022
 ms.author: jswymer
 ---
-# <a name="use-business-central-as-your-business-inbox-in-outlook"></a>Use Business Central as your Business Inbox in Outlook
+# Use Business Central as your Business Inbox in Outlook

 [!INCLUDE[prod_short](includes/prod_short.md)] offers an add-in that lets you manage business interactions with your customers and vendors, directly in Microsoft Outlook.
 With the [!INCLUDE[prod_short](includes/prod_short.md)] add-in for Outlook, you can see financial data related to customers and vendors, and create and send financial documents, such as quotes and invoices.